Montellese/cpp-signal/README.md

 *\* library is designed to always be thread-safe*

 ### The Future ###
-There are several ideas for improving and extending cpp-signal:

- * Asynchronous signal emitting
- * ???
+I'm always open for new ideas and feedback.